 - The CDE has an interpretation that relates to an scenario where death was eliminated.
 Future work on separable effects may help disentangle the different mechanisms that affect dementia and death.

-- We could have change Pin1 to other molecular mechanism.
+- We could have change Pin1 to other molecular mechanism (MAYBE).
+We could also try to think through non-molecular exposures too – e.g., if the cancer-dementia association is motivating repurposing chemotherapeutics, then “the” DAG isn’t the same since “the” exposure of actual interest is downstream of cancer; if the cancer-dementia association is motivated by a social exposure, might also be a different DAG that’s most relevant.
 This also extends to other questions that study the effect of one disease in the risk of another disease to understand the biological mechanisms behind the.

-CAUSAL DIAGRAMCAUSAL DIAGRAM

 \newpage

 1. Ma, L. L. et al. Association between cancer and Alzheimer’s disease: Systematic review and meta-analysis.
 J. Alzheimer’s Dis.
 42, 565–573 (2014).